top of page

 The Basics of SR-22 Insurance in Nevada

-SR-22 is a form that a driver files with the state of Nevada.
-It states that the driver has an active insurance policy that exceeds the minimum amount of liability car insurance that the state requires.
+SR-22 is a form that a driver files with Nevada DMV.
+It states that the driver has an active insurance policy that meets the minimum amount of liability car insurance that the state requires to drive on the road.

 Nevada Revised Statutes section 485.185 defines the minimum amounts of auto insurance coverage in the state.
 The minimum liability for your auto insurance is $25,000 for a person's bodily injury or death.
 You also need $50,000 of coverage for multiple individuals' bodily injuries or deaths and $20,000 of coverage for damage to property.

-SR-22 insurance is insurance that meets the requirements specified in the Nevada insurance laws.
-Many high-risk drivers must sign SR-22 and buy an SR-22 insurance policy.
-This includes drivers who have been convicted of a DUI, multiple driving violations, and collisions with people.
+SR-22 insurance proves to Nevada that your policy meets the requirements specified in the Nevada insurance laws.
+Many high-risk drivers must get an SR-22 and buy insurance policy that comes with the SR22 filing.
+This also includes drivers who have been convicted of a DUI, multiple driving infractions, and people that had an accident without insurance.

-You must maintain your form with Nevada's licensing agency for three years, if not longer.
-Your insurance coverage can never lapse while the form is filed with the state.
+You must maintain your SR22 form with Nevada's state DMV for three years normally, if not longer.
+Your insurance coverage can never lapse while the form is filed with the state or you may need to start all over with your mandatory timeframe.

-Not having insurance is a misdemeanor.
+Not having insurance is a misdemeanor in Nevada.
 You can be fined up to $1,000, though you face no jail time.
-You should carry insurance paperwork in your vehicle so you can prove to the police that you have insurance.
+You should carry your proof of auto insurance in your vehicle at all times so you can prove to the police that you have insurance to avoid a misdemeanor.

-If you drive vehicles for work or want to use a friend's car, you need an operator's certificate.
-You can drive any vehicle you want, even if you don't own it.
-However, the certificate does not apply specifically to cars you own, which can make it hard to prove that you have coverage.
+2. If you drive vehicles for work or want to use a friend's car, you may need a non owners SR22 operator's certificate.
+You be able to drive most vehicle , even if you don't own it.
+However, the SR22 certificate does not apply specifically to cars you own, rent, or have regular access to drive.

 Insurance Rates

-In general, SR-22 insurance is more expensive than other forms of insurance.
-It costs money to file an SR-22 form, though costs vary depending on who you file your form with.
-In total, some insurance policies cost nearly $3,000 a year, with a potential increase in rates of up to 375%.
+In general, SR-22 insurance is more expensive than other forms of insurance because if someone needs an SR22 filing they are usually considered a high risk driver.
+It costs money to file an SR-22 form with the state, though costs vary depending on what insurance company you use file your SR22.
+In total, some insurance policies can cost nearly $3,000 a year, with a potential increase in rates of up to 375%.

-Talk to a few insurance companies and compare their insurance options to each other.
-Try to find the one with the lowest rates but the most coverage.
+Check a few insurance companies and compare their insurance options and rates to each other.
+Try to find the one with the lowest rate but with the most coverage.

 You may be able to apply for discounts.
-Some insurers will give you a less expensive policy if you install safety features on your car, such as anti-lock brakes.
+Some insurers will give you a less expensive policy if you install driving apps on your cell phone that monitor your driving.
+This is a great way to save on your SR22 insurance.

 Purchasing Insurance

-If you move out of Nevada, you need to maintain your SR-22 insurance.
-You will need to get an insurance policy in the state you are now living in and have a new SR-22 certificate.
+If you move out of Nevada, you may need to maintain your SR-22 insurance still.
+You will need to get an insurance policy in the state you are now living in and have a new SR-22 certificate resent to the state of Nevada.
+This means you have coverage in your new state to drive and the SR22 filing proves your still covered in Nevada if you return at a later time.

 How to Get SR-22 Insurance in Nevada

-SR-22 is a form you must file if the state considers you an unsafe driver.
-SR-22 insurance in Nevada gives you enough coverage to meet minimum requirements.
+SR-22 is a certificate you must file if the state considers you a high risk driver.
+SR-22 insurance in Nevada gives you enough coverage to meet minimum requirements and get your license back to active.

-You must file an SR-22 form through your insurer, though you have an option for your forms.
-Premiums are significantly high, and it can be hard to save money.
+You must file an SR-22 form through your insurance company, though you have an option for your forms to be emailed to you directly and take the form into the state DMV office.
+Premiums are significantly high, and it can be hard to save money if you don't research the right available options.

-Compare a few quotes and examine insurance packages.
+Compare a few quotes and examine insurance companies to make sure you are getting the best rate with the best coverage.
 Maintain your coverage for three years, then reassess your options after the coverage expires.

 Do not hit the road without car insurance.
-SR22Savings.com lets you find affordable insurance.
-Buy insurance in Nevada today.
+SR22Savings.com helps you find affordable insurance with SR22 filings.
+Buy insurance in Nevada today and get back on the road with confidence your made the right choice.

 bottom of page